finagle/finagle.github.io/source/blog/2017-10-16-fall-in-for-finagle.md

 [[1](https://github.com/twitter/finagle/blob/develop/finagle-example/src/main/scala/com/twitter/finagle/example/http/HttpStreamingServer.scala)].
 These are somewhat low-level constructs and can be hard to use properly.

 We are investigating the design of an API for bidirectional streaming of objects not just bytes.
 Stay tuned.

 #### Blocking Code Detection

-Our newest intern [@andrewmccree14](https://twitter.com/andrewmccree14) is working on a project to help detect code that is blocking in Finagle.
+Our newest intern [@andrewmccree14](https://twitter.com/andrewmccree14) is working on a project to help detect blocking code in Finagle.
 This should not only help users of Finagle but also allow for instrumentation and reporting (linting) of the blocking code.
 We're really excited about this work and can't wait to share it with the community.

 ------------